xrarch/mintia/README.md

 definitely simplified (one person can only do so much).

-It aims to be something that might have come off of a weird workstation computer made by a doomed company in 1989, and that would have been considered a pretty strong system at the time.
+It aims to be something that might have come off of a weird workstation computer made by a doomed company in 1989, and that might have been considered a pretty strong system at the time.
 It also tries to be portable to other 32-bit architectures, with vague plans for a period-accurate MIPS or i386 port in the future.